 PROCESS STEPS TO START DEMAND SENSING:

-Demand Sensing requires to follow below-mentioned fundamental steps in terms of data, people, technology and skills.
+Demand Sensing requires to follow the below-mentioned fundamental steps in terms of data, people, technology, and skills.

 - Collect last 3 years of accurate data

 - Identify and list down the numerous external factors that could impact your product demand in the future such as climate, economy, population etc.

 - If you are working on 3 years past data, then use the first 2 years data to identify variables or events and its outcomes which may affect the real-time demand for 3rd year.